zailfyer/Icarus_Mods/README.md

 * rebalances the loot drops from animals, could be tweeked in the future

 # Zailfyers Rebalanced Rewards
-* Increases exotics reward range for horde mode
+* Increases exotics and enzyme reward range for horde mode
-* Increases ice reward from shovel
+* Increases ice reward from shovel and hand pick up

 # Zailfyers Stacks Recipes
 * many stack counts increased
-* electronics are made in batches of 5
+* electronics are cheeper

 # Zailfyers Workshop Tools
 * Inaris Dias Axe slightly increased all stats and felling reward bonus to match pick